macarrie/flemzerd/README.md

 A sample configuration file is present in the repo (flemzerd.yaml).
 This file is written in a yaml format and is hopefully self-explanatory enough.
 It contains sections about each module type (providers, notifiers, indexers, downloaders) that have to filled to enable corresponding modules.
-Also, the shows sections must contain a list to shows to watch.